EQWorks/python-curriculum/ff-outro.md

 ### Round-table wisdom

 Instead of on-paper seniority, materialized merits become the only valid argument between project contributors in discussions and debates.
-We demonstrate cases in a verifiable way, rapidly iterate based on feedback, and make frequent releases with peer-review and automation that capture rudimentary errors through various quality-assurance measures.
+We demonstrate cases in a verifiable way, rapidly iterate based on feedback, and make frequent releases with peer-review and automation that capture trivial issues.

 The practice allows us to eliminate hierarchy and processes to boost productivity and innovation opportunities while maintaining a flat and fluid team.
-We eradicate conventional constraints to give everyone the freedom to pursue after their passion and the power to develop, test, and deploy their implementations through the available tools and automation without waiting for others.
+We minimize constraints to give everyone the freedom to pursue after their interest and the ability to develop, test and deploy their implementations without waiting for others.

 ### Respect Time - Work Alone, Together

 The transparent and asynchronous model of information distribution allows our collaboration and communication to be in a manner that respects each other's time.
 With the information availed to us, each team member infers and summarizes on their own time to form most decisions without bothering or getting blocked by others.
-The abundance of tools and services, combined with a hacking culture, allows us to automate away conventional chores and costly events to direct our time and efforts for more valuable tasks.

-We encourage the utilization of text-based communication such as shared calendars, to-do lists, group chat, and discussions.
+We encourage team members to learn and utilize text-based communication such as shared calendars, to-do lists, group chat, and discussions.
 This way, we retain information as a raw and searchable form of a knowledge base.
 With the help of tools and automation built on top of the services we use, we distill the knowledge into well-formed documentation for future reference.
-Team status and technical updates are automatically organized and shared across, so we can spend our time on unresolved problems instead of waiting for a debriefing from each other.

-And in the event of required synchronous communication, such as meetings, we have been [developing and evolving](https://github.com/EQWorks/common/blob/master/communications/meetings.md) our method to minimize manual processes and make such events less expensive, more valuable, and more scalable.
+We create bots to collect status and updates from where work happens, then curate and share them across the board regularly.
+The automation allows us to [focus more time on unresolved problems and minimize synchronous debriefings](https://github.com/EQWorks/common/blob/master/communications/meetings.md).

 ## Prospects